Have you ever woke up in the morning and asked yourself, who is the best actor to play James Bond? I did, and I’m here to set the record straight.

 The biggest bets are on Venom: Let There Be Carnage (2021) star Tom Hardy, with Pierce Brosnan’s nod in his favor.

-Others are putting their money on Richard Madden, the new MCU film Eternals (2021).
+Others are spending money on Richard Madden, the new MCU film Eternals (2021).

-If you’re thinking about someone who is visually perfect for the role, maybe the Netlfix hit show Umbrella Academy‘s Tom Hopper could be a great choice.
+If you’re thinking about someone visually perfect for the role, the Netflix hit show Umbrella Academy‘s Tom Hopper could be a great choice.